Large off-grid System

 Calculating the max amount of solar panels in a series string:

-We can have a 7S2P solar panel setup.
-That is, 7 panels in series are paralleled with another 7, for a total of 14 solar panels, each 540W, for a total of 7,560W of solar.
-The PV input can take a maximum of 8,000W, so we are close to the maximum.
+We can have a 10S2P solar panel setup.
+That is, 10 panels in series are paralleled with another 10, for a total of 20 solar panels, each 415W, for a total of 8,300W of solar.
+The PV input can take a maximum of 8,000W, so we are just above the maximum, but it won’t damage the MPPT because we are under the max input voltage and the max input current is 17A per MPPT and ours is 13.2A.

 Next, we will calculate the wire size from the solar panels to the inverter, which is 100 feet or 30 meters.
 Since we have two mppt inputs, we do not need to combine the strings.
 We need two 100-foot PV wire sets.